 A Possible future for Amapiano.

 Many people associate it with Kwaito from the late 90s but now in a more modern version and faster rate to reflect the youthful energy of those who jam to it.
-Most of it is sang in the local dialects and not in English as it will eliminate the authentic African aspect of it and cause dis-interest among the listeners.
+Most of it is sung in the local dialects and not in English as it will eliminate the authentic African aspect of it and cause dis-interest among the listeners.
 Amapiano is made to be enjoyed on the dance floor with friends while having a good time and most often has a simple dance routine to it that everyone can execute.
 The focus is rarely on the lyricism aspect of it and the fewer the words the better the jam.
 Back in Kenya, artists such as Brandy Maina have incorporated Swahili tunes with Amapiano to create bangers like “Kubali” and “Weka Piano” featuring Rekless.

 As the genre continues to grow, it will not be surprising to see it adopted across the globe and in no time, Amapiano will rule international charts and award shows